 11 Cold Spring, NY

 Another gem on the Metro-North Hudson Line, Cold Spring is a picturesque village that seems frozen in time.
 Its well-preserved 19th-century architecture and charming waterfront make it an ideal destination for history buffs and romantic getaways.
-Spend the day browsing antique shops, dining at cozy eateries, and hiking in the nearby Hudson Highlands State Park.
+Spend the day browsing antique shops, dining options at cozy eateries, and hiking in the nearby Hudson Highlands State Park.

 12. Princeton, NJ

-Though slightly further afield, Princeton is an easy train ride away on NJ Transit from Penn Station, offering a blend of cultural and educational experiences.
+Though slightly further afield, Princeton is an easy ride away on NJ Transit train from Penn Station, offering a blend of cultural and educational experiences.
 Visit the prestigious Princeton University campus, explore the Princeton University Art Museum, or enjoy a leisurely stroll through the charming downtown area.
 The Delaware & Raritan Canal State Park Trail offers scenic walks and bike rides alongside historic waterways.

 13. New Haven, CT